-THE HOLY FAMILY ROSARY BROCHURE [Printable PDF file]
+THE HOLY FAMILY ROSARY BROCHURE

-It is offered in direct response to the Apostolic Letter Rosarium Virginis Mariae of Blessed Pope John Paul II (b.1920, Papacy:1978-d.2005) that was published on October 16, 2002 when His Holiness introduced the Luminous Mysteries, asking the clergy, religious and faithful lay Catholics to promote greater use of the Rosary as “Mary’s school of prayer.”
+These reflections are offered in direct response to the Apostolic Letter Rosarium Virginis Mariae of St. Pope John Paul II (b.1920, Papacy:1978-d.2005) that was published on October 16, 2002, when His Holiness introduced the Luminous Mysteries and asked the clergy, religious and faithful lay Catholics to “promote greater use of the Rosary as Mary’s school of prayer into a fuller compendium of the gospel.”
+By offering these recurring seven days of contemplative prayer with Mary, we are introduced to a very firm foundation for recollection of certain historical events in catechesis of the knowledge and reason for our faith in Jesus Christ, the foretold Son of David and Son of God.

-You will find that what is presented here advances the “New Evangelization” and “Year of Faith” in validation of the importance of our participation with the sacramental life within Christ’s Church.
-This proposed work accentuates a week of holy reflection when employed with the three original Joyful, Sorrowful and Glorious Mysteries of the Holy Rosary in addition to the Luminous Mysteries introduced by Blessed Pope John Paul II.
-They are designed to support our prayers beyond daily Mass and inspire us in the manner of the psalmist’s proclamation: “Every day will I bless thee: and I will praise thy name for ever; yea, for ever and ever”[1] for each day of every week.
+You will find that what was first presented here during the “Year of Faith” now advances the “New Evangelization” after the “Jubilee Year of Mercy” in supporting validation of the importance of our participation within the sacramental life of Christ’s Church.
+This proposed work accentuates a week of holy reflection when employed with the three original Joyful, Sorrowful and Glorious Mysteries of the Holy Rosary in addition to the Luminous Mysteries introduced by St. Pope John Paul II.
+They are designed to inspire a good and reasonable means to sustain our faith beyond daily Mass to live in the manner of the psalmist’s proclamation: “Every day will I bless thee: and I will praise thy name for ever; yea, for ever and ever”[1] for each day of every week.

 He continued: “The Roman Missal promulgated by Paul VI is the ordinary expression of the ‘Lex orandi’ (Law of prayer) of the Catholic Church of the Latin rite.
-Nonetheless, the Roman Missal promulgated by St. Pius V and reissued by Bl.
-John XXIII is to be considered as an extraordinary expression of that same ‘Lex orandi,’ and must be given due honor for its venerable and ancient usage.
+Nonetheless, the Roman Missal promulgated by St. Pius V and reissued by St. John XXIII is to be considered as an extraordinary expression of that same ‘Lex orandi,’ and must be given due honor for its venerable and ancient usage.
 These two expressions of the Church’s Lex orandi will in no way lead to a division in the Church’s ‘Lex credendi’ (Law of belief).
 They are, in fact two usages of the one Roman rite.”

 LEX VIVENDI

-Recently, according to an online post of the National News Agency (CNA/EWTN News) in Palermo, Italy, on October 3rd, 2010, it was reported: “At noon on Sunday, Pope Benedict prayed that all people might be strengthened in faith, hope and charity through the intercession of Mary.
+More recently, according to an online post of the National News Agency (CNA/EWTN News) in Palermo, Italy, on October 3rd, 2010, it was reported: “At noon on Sunday, Pope Benedict prayed that all people might be strengthened in faith, hope and charity through the intercession of Mary.
 He asked in particular, that she lead the faithful to ‘walk quickly and joyfully on the way of holiness.”’

 The Catholic News Agency also included: “Remembering the concurrent celebration of the beatification of Anna Maria Adorni in Parma, Italy on Sunday, her devotion to saying the Rosary and the beginning of the Marian month of October, the Holy Father prayed that the ‘daily meditation of the mysteries of Christ in union with Mary, the “praying Virgin”, might fortify us all in faith, hope and charity.’”

-And more recently in Assisi, Italy, on November 9, 2010 (Zenit.org), Pope Benedict XVI urged greater appreciation of the liturgy as a source of education about the “good life of the Gospel.
+In Assisi, Italy, on November 9, 2010 (Zenit.org), Pope Benedict XVI urged greater appreciation of the liturgy as a source of education about the “good life of the Gospel.
 The rites speak through their intrinsic rationality,” the Pontiff noted, “and educate to a conscious, active and fruitful participation” and, as in earlier directives, he continued, “The correspondence of the prayer of the Church (lex orandi) with the rule of the faith (lex credendi) molds the thought and the feelings of the Christian community, giving shape to the Church, Body of Christ and Temple of the Spirit.”

 “No human word can do without time, even when, as in the case of the liturgy, it constitutes a window that opens beyond time,” the Holy Father affirmed.
 “Hence, to give voice to a perennially valid reality calls for the wise balance of continuity and novelty, of tradition and actualization.”
 And explained, “The whole Church is present in every liturgy: to adhere to its form is the condition of the authenticity of what is celebrated.”